MY SITE

 Properties without Problems

 Our ordinary ways of talking and speaking seem to commit us to the claim that there are many different ways things are, and many ways that things could be but nothing actually is.
 In other words, it seems that there are many properties things have, and many uninstantiated properties that nothing has.
 There's no existing theory of this vast number of properties, however, that avoids the traditional metaphysical and epistemological problems associated with such things.
 In this paper, provide an account of properties that resolves these problems.
-On this account, which is metaphysically platonist but epistemologically nomianlist, properties are modal profiles that things might (or might not) have, and we know about them by mastering the rules governing the use of predicates. (draft coming soon)
+On this account, which is metaphysically platonist but epistemologically nomianlist, properties are modal profiles that things might (or might not) have, and we know about them by mastering the rules governing the use of predicates. pdf of draft (though currently undergoing substantial revisions), video recording of talk

 Interviews: